qecsim/TensorNetworkCodes.jl/docs/src/api/pauli_functions.md

 # Pauli functions

-Functions for evaluating products, commutations, weights and independence of Paulis.
+Pauli functions for evaluating products, commutations, weights and independence.

 Single-qubit Pauli operators ``I``, ``X``, ``Y``, ``Z`` are represented by integers 0, 1, 2, 3, respectively.
 Correspondingly, multi-qubit Pauli operators are represented by vectors of integers; for example, ``X ⊗ I ⊗ Z ⊗ Y`` is represented by `[1, 0, 3, 2]`.